OpenPsiMu/ThePhysicsHub/public/javascripts/libraries/dropDownDocs.md

 **Observations:**
 - This function relies on the placement of the p5 canvas relative to the body of the document.
 MAKE SURE TO ONLY USE IT AFTER THE CANVAS IS IN ITS FINAL CONTAINER.
 - The returned object has the methods `.open()`, `.close()`, and `.setLabel("Text")`.
 Which open, close or set a label to the dropdown respectively.
 - After creating the dropdown it will look horrendous.
-Use the function `setPedroStyle()` to make it look pretty.
+Use the function `setDropdownStyle()` to make it look pretty.

 **Example:**
 ```javascript